wclewett/sql_challenge/README.md

 # SQL Challenge
 ## Background
 *It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.* Analysis is conducted with PostgresSQL and Python.
+All that remain of the database of employees from that period are six CSV files.* Analysis was conducted with PostgresSQL and Python.

 ## Strategy
 The best way to start is to build out a ERD or Entity Relationship Diagram.
 Please see the below ERD of the 6 databases: